DarshanSudhakar/darshansudhakar.github.io/README.md

 ### Step 1: Clone The Repo

-Fork the repository. then clone the repo locally by doing -
+Fork the repository.
+Then clone the repo locally by doing -

 ```bash
 git clone https://github.com/darshansudhakar/darshansudhakar.github.io.git